envato/pagerduty/README.md

 ### Debugging Error Responses

-Here's how to inspect HTTP error responses from PagerDuty:
+The gem doesn't encapsulate HTTP error responses from PagerDuty.
+Here's how to go about debugging these unhappy cases:

 ```ruby
 begin